 - Trimming a cat’s nails takes a little practice, but it is not difficult.

 - Convincing your cat that nail trims are necessary might be the hardest part of the procedure!

-- If possible, start trimming nails as kittens so they become comfortable with the process.
+- If possible, start nail trims when they are kittens so they become comfortable with the process.

-- If your cat does not like nail trimmings start slow, offer breaks, and make it a familiar routine.
+- If your cat does not like nail trims start slow, offer breaks, and make it a familiar routine.